boazbk/tcs/lec_08a_restricted_models.md

 The [following webpage](https://goo.gl/xRXq7p) lists several examples of formalisms that "accidentally" turned out to Turing complete, including supposedly limited languages such as the C preprocessor, CCS, SQL, sendmail configuration, as well as games such as Minecraft, Super Mario, and  the card game "Magic: The gathering".
 This is not always a good thing, as it means that such formalisms can give rise to arbitrarily complex behavior.
 For example, the postscript format (a precursor of PDF) is a Turing-complete programming language meant to describe documents for printing.
-The expressive power of postscript can allow for short description of very complex images.
+The expressive power of postscript can allow for short descriptions of very complex images, but it also gives rise to some nasty surprises, such as the attacks described in  [this page](http://hacking-printers.net/wiki/index.php/PostScript) ranging from using infinite loops as a denial of service attack, to accessing the printer's file system.

-But it also gives rise to some nasty surprises, such as the attacks described in  [this page](http://hacking-printers.net/wiki/index.php/PostScript) ranging from using infinite loops as a denial of service attack, to accessing the printer's file system.
+::: {.example title="The DAO Hack" #ethereum}
 An interesting recent example of the pitfalls of Turing-completeness arose in the context of the cryptocurrency [Ethereum](https://www.ethereum.org/).
-The distinguishing feature of this currency is the ability to design "smart contracts" using an expressive (and in particular Turing-complete) language.
+The distinguishing feature of this currency is the ability to design "smart contracts" using an expressive (and in particular Turing-complete) programming language.
 In our current "human operated" economy, Alice and Bob might  sign a contract to  agree that if condition X happens then they will jointly invest in Charlie's company.
 Ethereum allows Alice and Bob to create a joint venture where Alice and Bob pool their funds together into an account that will be governed by some program $P$ that  decides under what conditions it disburses funds from it.
 For example, one could imagine a piece of code that interacts between Alice, Bob, and some program running on Bob's car that allows Alice to rent out Bob's car without any human intervention or overhead.

-Specifically Ethereum uses the Turing-complete programming  [solidity](https://solidity.readthedocs.io/en/develop/index.html) which has a syntax similar to Javascript.
+Specifically Ethereum uses the Turing-complete programming language  [solidity](https://solidity.readthedocs.io/en/develop/index.html) which has a syntax similar to Javascript.
 The flagship of Ethereum was an experiment known as  The "Decentralized Autonomous Organization" or [The DAO](https://goo.gl/NegW77).
 The idea was to create a smart contract that would create an autonomously run decentralized venture capital fund, without human managers, were shareholders could decide on investment opportunities.
 The DAO was  the biggest crowdfunding success in history and at its height was worth 150 million dollars, which was more than ten percent of the total Ethereum market.